Jean H. Baker: Awards and honors

 In 1976, Baker was elected an American Council of Learned Societies fellow.
 In 1979, she won a faculty teaching prize at Goucher College.
 She was a National Endowment for the Humanities fellow in 1982 and won the Berkshire Prize in History in 1983 for her book Affairs of Party: The Political Culture of Northern Democrats in the Mid-Nineteenth Century.
 Baker won the Willie Lee Rose prize in Southern History in 1989.
 She was a 1991 Newberry Library fellow.

 Personal life

 Baker lives in Baltimore.
 On September 12, 1953, she married Ralph Robinson Baker, a surgeon and professor at Johns Hopkins University.
-They have four children, Susan Dixon, Robinson Scott, Robert Walker, Jean Harvey.
+The couple, who were married until Ralph Baker's death in 2021, had four children.
 Baker is a Democrat and an Episcopalian, and enjoys playing tennis and swimming.
 As a hobby, Baker reads mystery stories.